rricharz/Tek4010/README.md

 Because tek4010 pipes from stdout of that program and into stdin of that program, some programs will not work.

-The emulator can use "rsh" or "telnet", because historical Unix systems do not support the secure ssh protocol, and because ssh does not allow using a virtual emulator such as tek4010 for security reasons.
+The emulator does use "rsh" or "telnet", because historical Unix systems do not support the secure ssh protocol, and because ssh does not allow using a virtual emulator such as tek4010 for security reasons.
 You need therefore to install rsh or telnet on the Raspberry Pi running the tek4010 emulator: